AkshayAJoseph/dining_philosopher_problem/README.md

 ### Python Implementation
 The Python code uses `threading` and `Semaphore` to achieve the same functionality.

-## Screenshots

 ### Interactive Simulation
 ![Interactive Simulation](dining_philosophers_diagram.png)

-## Author

-Created by **Akshay Joseph, MGP23CS017**.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.